Tylenol Autism Lawsuit

 November 14, 2022 – Walmart Files Motion to Dismiss in Tylenol Class Action Lawsuit

-Walmart is seeking dismissal of the Tylenol autism lawsuits against it based on federal preemption.
+Walmart is seeking dismissal of the Tylenol autism lawsuit against it based on federal preemption.
 The lawsuits accuse Walmart of negligently failing to warn about the risk of using its Equate-brand acetaminophen products during pregnancy.

 In its dismissal motion, Walmart argues that these claims are preempted by federal law because the warnings on the products were regulated by the FDA and could not be unilaterally changed.
 In their response in opposition, the Tylenol plaintiffs contend that the applicable federal laws and regulations did allow Walmart to voluntarily add a warning to its product labels.